 Tribe Schooling is designed to be genuinely accessible.
 Our fees are structured to cover the real costs of running a quality community learning environment — nothing more.

-The fee is $60 per day, per family (April 2026).
+The fee is $60 per day, per child (April 2026).
 The fees will be reviewed annually in July.

 Here's what that includes: